2008 World Science Festival: History and background

 Next came the assembly of a team of producers who were to organize the festival's events.
 Notably Kyle Gibson, an Emmy Award-winning former producer of Nightline with Ted Koppel, joined the festival as senior program producer, while production of the Youth and Family Program was put into the hands of Robin Reardon, a former show producer for Walt Disney Imagineering and former vice president of Universal Studios Creative, who also became the festival's managing director.
 The task of raising the Festival's New York City profile went to Vice President Marketing Ben Austin, who previously worked for the New York City Department of Education doing Public Relations for Caroline Kennedy, but who had a scientific background appropriate to the new Festival.

 The foundation organizes the World Science Festival (WSF) in partnership with Columbia University, New York University, the City University of New York, Rockefeller University and the Cooper Union, as well as cultural institutions such as the Metropolitan Museum of Art, the Guggenheim Museum, and the Museum of Modern Art.
 Financial support comes from individuals, from numerous foundations, and from corporate sponsors which, for the 2008 festival, included the Sloan Foundation, the Simons Foundation, the Templeton Foundation, the Rockefeller Foundation, the Cullman Foundation, and Credit Suisse.

 Inaugural festival

 The inaugural World Science Festival took place from May 28 to June 1, 2008, at 22 venues throughout New York City.
 It included 46 events, a street fair and, on its first day, the one-day World Science Summit at Columbia University.
 The Festival was attended by 120,000 people.
 It featured several different kinds of presentations: science events for a general audience, a cultural program focusing on art inspired by science, and a youth and family program.
-Although inaugural, no other festival is planned.
+Since then, it has been held annually in New York.
+In 2016, WSF launched its Brisbane edition, which is held annually as well.